Aptomi/k8s-app-engine/docs/language.md

 A rule can have user-defined criteria and associated actions.
 If the criterion evaluates to true, then an action is executed.
 The list of supported actions is:
 * change-labels - change one or more labels
-* dependency - reject dependency and not allow instantiation
+* claim - reject claim and not allow instantiation

 The most commonly used rule action in Aptomi is to change a label.
 For example, by changing a system-level label called `target`, you can control which cluster and namespace the code will get deployed to.
 Deploying code without setting the `target` label will result in an error, because Aptomi won't have a way of knowing where the code should be deployed.